klaytn/klaytn-docs/docs/operation-guide/log-management.md

 LOG_MAXAGE=30 # maximum number of days to retain a log file LOG_COMPRESS=1 # setting 1 to compress the backup logs in gz format
 ```
-Recommended to download and use the package which version is v1.11.0 or higher.
-You can download it in Binaries section of the release note(ex. [v1.11.0 release note](https://github.com/klaytn/klaytn/releases/tag/v1.11.0)).
-Make sure next three files are v1.11.0 or later: configuration file, daemon, and binary.
+It is recommended to download and use the package which version is v1.11.0 or higher.
+You can download it in Binaries section of the release note(e.g., [v1.11.0 release note](https://github.com/klaytn/klaytn/releases/tag/v1.11.0)).
+Make sure next three files are v1.11.0 or higher: configuration file, daemon, and binary.
 Otherwise, it won't work.

 ## Normal Log Status